Instead of an actual interview with someone else today, I thought I’d share a bit of my own knowledge about making extra money from blogging.

 I started making real money after meeting other bloggers online who were doing just that.
 They were kind enough to share their methods with me and I’ve been optimizing different monetization techniques ever since.

 As for the technical aspects, I started on Blogger, but moved to WordPress hosted on BlueHost in early 2008.
+BlueHost provides affordable hosting services for beginners and more advanced needs.

 How Much Do You Make from Blogging?